priyapennathur/pennathurlab/content/misc/about.md

 ---
-title: Pennathur Lab / About
+title: Priya Pennathur / About
 url: /about/
 ---